pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/singlenode_deployment.md

 By default, the above command will generate the public as well as private key at location **$HOME/.ssh**.
 You can override the end destination with a custom path.

-Output when a key pair is generated:
+Output when a key pair is generated.

 ![image](https://user-images.githubusercontent.com/92078754/217774946-7bd230c2-3a22-407e-a65b-71a83a14d30f.png)